-Actuarial assumptions - The total pension liability in the June 30, 2017 actuarial valuation was determined using the following significant actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions - The total pension liability in the June 30, 2018 actuarial valuation was determined using the following significant actuarial assumptions, applied to all periods included in the measurement:

+PERA Fund

+June 30, 2017

+Entry age normal

+Level percentage of pay

+Solved for based on statutory rates

+7.25% annual rate, net of investment expense

+100 years

-PERA Fund Actuarial valuation date June 30, 2016 Actuarial cost method Entry age normal Amortization method Level percentage of pay Amortization period Solved for based on statutory rates Asset valuation method 4 Year smoothed Market Value Actuarial Assumptions: Investment rate of return 7.51% annual rate, net of investment expense Projected benefit payment 100 years • Payroll growth 2.75% for first 9 years, then 3.25% annual rate Projected salary increases 2.75% to 14.00% annual rate Includes inflation at 2.25% annual rate, first 9 years 2.75% all other years Mortality Assumption RP-2000 Mortality Tables (combined table for J 1 healthy post-retirements, Employee Table for active members, and Disabled table for disabled retirees before retirement age) with projection to 2018 using Scale AA.
-Experience Study Dates July 1, 2008 to June 30, 2013 (demographic) and July 1, 2010 through June 30, 2016 (economic)
+Payroll growth 3.00% Projected salary increases 3.25% to 13.50% annual rate Includes inflation at 2.50% 2.75% all other years • Mortality Assumption The mortality assumptions are based on the PRH-2014 Blue Collar Mortality Table with female ages set forward one year.
+Future improvement in mortality rates is assumed using 60% of the MP-2017 projection scale generationally.
+For non-public safety groups, 25% of in-service deaths are assumed to be duty related and 35% are assumed to be duty-related for public safety • Experience Study Dates groups.
+July 1, 2008 to June 30, 2017 (demographic) and July 1, 2010 through June 30, 2018 (economic)

-The total pension liability, net pension liability, and certain sensitivity information are based on an actuarial valuation performed as of June 30, 2016.
-The total pension liability was rolled-forward from the valuation date to the plan year ended June 30, 2017.
-These assumptions were adopted by the Board use in the June 30, 2016 actuarial valuation.
+The total pension liability, net pension liability, and certain sensitivity information are based on an actuarial valuation performed as of June 30, 2018.
+The total pension liability was rolled-forward from the valuation date to the plan year ended June 30, 2018.
+These assumptions were adopted by the Board use in the June 30, 2017 actuarial valuation.